BitsDevelopmentTeam/bits-server/README.md

 Start a local instance for testing
 ----------------------------------

-Simply execute `./bitsd.sh` from this directory.
+Simply execute `./bitsd.py` from this directory.
 Web server will be listening on port 8008, websocket server on 3389, remote control on 8888.

 Configuration
 -------------

 Most options can be configured via command line.
-Issue `bitsd.sh --help` for a full list.
+Issue `bitsd.py --help` for a full list.

 Exploring